digitalocean/digitalocean-cloud-controller-manager/README.md

 You might also need to provide your DigitalOcean access token in `DO_ACCESS_TOKEN` environment variable.
-The token does not need to be valid for the cloud controller to start, but in that case you will not be able to validate integration with DigitalOcean API.
+The token does not need to be valid for the cloud controller to start, but in that case, you will not be able to validate integration with DigitalOcean API.

-Please note that if you use a kubernetes cluster created on DigitalOcean, there will be a cloud controller manager running in the cluster already, so you local one will compete for API access with it.
+Please note that if you use a Kubernetes cluster created on DigitalOcean, there will be a cloud controller manager running in the cluster already, so you local one will compete for API access with it.